BYNSi/TowerDefense_Project/README.md

 ========================================
 RQ1: Under identical map and wave settings, how does Nearest versus Closest-to-Exit target selection affect leaks, completion time, win rate, and total damage?

-RQ2: Under an equal budget, does an Upgrade-Focused plan (few towers, early upgrades) yield better stability and efficiency than a Spread-Focused plan (more level-1 towers, no early upgrades)?
+RQ2: does an Upgrade-Focused plan (few towers, early upgrades) yield better stability and efficiency than a Spread-Focused plan (more level-1 towers, no early upgrades)?

 Other parts of the paper